 Unequal Division of Property and Assets in a Divorce in Arizona

 When a marriage ends in divorce in Arizona, the couple’s community property is usually divided equally between them.
-However, in rare cases a superior court judge can decide that an even split this is not a fair division and that some items of community property should be awarded to one spouse.
+However, in rare cases, a superior court judge can decide that an even split this is not a fair division and that some items of community property should be awarded to one spouse.

 In the case of In Re Marriage of Flower, 225 P.3d 588 (Ariz.
 Ct.
 App.
-2010) the Arizona Court of Appeals discussed when a divorce court can divide community property equitably instead of equally.
+2010) the Arizona Court of Appeals discussed when a divorce court could divide community property equitably instead of equally.

 The Sugar Creek House Was a Gift by Norman to Marriage

-Judy argued that the superior court was wrong in giving the Sugar Creek house to Norman.
+Judy argued that the superior court was wrong in giving the Sugar Creek home to Norman.
 The general rule in Arizona is that this type of property transfer – from separate property to community property – constitutes a gift to the other spouse.
 A spouse arguing that a transfer was not a gift must prove that he did not intend it to be a gift when he made the transfer, a showing Norman was not able to make.
 Therefore, Judy argued, the superior court had to divide the Sugar Creek house equally.